Skip to main content

 }

-In some cases, you may want to restrict access to user data to only logged-in users.
-For example, only logged-in users can view discussions in the forum.
-Since the auth variable is null for all unauthenticated users, you can set the following rules:
+In many application scenarios, you may wish to restrict certain data to logged-in users only.
+For example, only logged-in users can view discussions or user comments in forums.
+Since the auth variable value is null for all unauthenticated users, the following rule can be defined:

 {